vcmi/VCMI.eu/content/faq.md

 * Is there any way to boost adventure AI?
 I want harder opponent.

 > As of VCMI 1.1.0 the default adventure map AI algorithm is VCAI.
-Nullkiller AI is alternative, more recent AI that you can choose in VCMI launcher, that is generally more challenging, but may be slow on big maps.
-Ability to swap AI is new feature in Android version of game since VCMI 1.1.0 so if you played on older version it's worth checking.
+Nullkiller AI is alternative, more recent AI that you can choose in VCMI launcher settings.
+That is generally more challenging, if you want more, check out Resourceful AI mod, which provides options for empowering AI and to speed up it.
+Ability to swap AI is new feature in Android version of game since VCMI 1.1.0 so if you played on older version it's worth to check it out.